Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: summary

 \section{summary}

-Mass spectra and Mott transitions of neutral mesons $K_0, \pi_0, \eta, \eta'$ at finite temperature and magnetic field are investigated in a three-flavor PNJL model.
-One the one hand, we consider the effect of gluons, which is simulated by the Polyakov potential, by making comparison between the results of PNJL model and NJL model.
-On the other hand, we study the inverse magnetic catalysis (IMC) effect through the magnetic field dependent coupling constant in the PNJL model, which modifies the quark interaction and Polyakov potential, respectively.
+Mass spectra and Mott transitions of neutral mesons $K_0, {\bar K}_0, \pi_0, \eta, \eta'$ at finite temperature and magnetic field are investigated in a three-flavor PNJL model.
+On one hand, we consider the effect of gluons, which is simulated by the Polyakov potential, by making comparison between the results of PNJL model and NJL model.
+On the other hand, we study the inverse magnetic catalysis (IMC) effect through the magnetic field dependent parameter in the PNJL model, which modifies the quark interaction ($G(eB)$ scheme) and Polyakov potential ($T_0(eB)$ scheme), respectively.

 Mass spectra show similar structure when introducing the contribution of Polyakov potential and IMC effect.
-The mass of $K_0$ meson $m_{K_0}$ is controlled by chiral symmetry breaking and restoration.
+The mass of $K_0,{\bar K}_0$ meson $m_{K_0}=m_{{\bar K}_0}$ is controlled by chiral symmetry breaking and restoration.
 It increases with temperature in the low temperature region, and shows a mass jump at the Mott transition.
-Further increasing temperature, $m_{K_0}$ firstly decreases and then increases with temperature. $\pi_0$ meson is not only the pseudo-Goldstone boson of chiral symmetry breaking, but also influenced by the flavor mixing of $\pi_0-\eta-\eta'$.
+Further increasing temperature, $m_{K_0}=m_{{\bar K}_0}$ firstly decreases and then increases with temperature. $\pi_0$ meson is not only the pseudo-Goldstone boson of chiral symmetry breaking, but also influenced by the flavor mixing of $\pi_0-\eta-\eta'$.
 The behavior of $m_{\pi_0}$ is different from $m_{K_0}$ only at high temperature region, which decreases with temperature.
 For $\eta$ and $\eta'$ mesons, they are affected by both the $U_A(1)$ anomaly and the flavor mixing of $\pi_0-\eta-\eta'$.
 The mass of $\eta$ meson $m_{\eta}$ decreases with temperature in low temperature region and then shows a jump at its Mott transition.
-After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ mesons is a resonant state in vacuum and in medium, and its mass $m_{\eta'}$ continuously decreases and then increases with temperature.
-Including the gluon effect and IMC effect modifies the value of meson masses.
+After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ meson is a resonant state in vacuum and in medium, and its mass $m_{\eta'}$ continuously decreases and then increases with temperature.
+Including the gluon effect and IMC effect only modifies the value of meson masses.